-The Company's policy for recording transfers into and out of the fair value hierarchy levels are assumed to be at the end of the period in which the transfers occurred.
-For the year ended December 31, 2016, there were no transfers between levels.
+The Company's policy for recording transfers into and out of the fair value hierarchy levels is that they are assumed to occur at the end of the period in which the transfers occurred.
+For the year ended December 31, 2017, there were no transfers between levels.